apache/cordova-docs/www/docs/en/edge/guide/overview/index.md

   focus on building an app for a single platform and need to be able to modify it at a lower level.
-You need to use this approach, for example, if you want your app to mix custom native components with web-based Cordova components, as discussed in Embedding WebViews.
+You need to use this approach, for example, if you want your app to mix custom native components with web-based Cordova components, as discussed in <a href="../hybrid/webviews/index.html">Embedding WebViews</a>.
   As a rule of thumb, use this workflow if you need to modify the project within the SDK.
 This workflow relies on a set of lower-level shell scripts that are tailored for each supported